 One of the great and super accessible hikes to do in Tombstone Territorial Park is the Goldensides hike.
 It wasn’t even on our radar until a ranger showed up while we were putting up our tent in the campground.
 He was trying to drum up support for a ranger led hike starting at 7 PM.

-A hike beat sitting around our picnic table so we decided to go.
+The Goldensides hike sure beat sitting around our picnic table so we decided to go.
 (As a side note, during the summer, there are ranger led hikes most evenings.
 Check the hiking schedule at the Interpretative Centre.)

 Where is the Goldensides hike?